 Is piracy really a big problem or I’m just making a huge deal out of it?
 Does it really affect the whole Android ecosystem?
 Does it really make a negative impact on the app developers?
 The answer is a big fat YES.

-Piracy is attached with Android from a long time.
+Piracy is attached to Android for a long time.
 For example – back in the days, when the Dead trigger was just launched, it had a price tag of $0.99.
-But because of high piracy rate, the developers were forced to make the game free on Android.
+But because of the high piracy rate, the developers were forced to make the game free on Android.

 In 2012, Android Authority reported that only 10% of the apps that were downloaded in that year were actually purchased.
 So is that an indication that piracy was a huge problem even in 2012?
 And the situation has only worsened in 2016.